 Larsson, Henrik, and Lars Höglund, (2009).
 ‘Multiphase Diffusion Simulations in 1D Using the DICTRA Homogenization Model’, Calphad, 33, 495–501.

-For other Concepts and Add-on Modules it is Suggested You Reference the Documentation.
-For example:
+For Other Concepts, Features, Add-on Modules, or SDKs it is Suggested You Reference the Documentation.
+For Example:

-Name of the guide + version number + (accessed date month year)
+In text: Name of the guide + software version number + (accessed date month year)

-In a list of references: [number] Thermo-Calc Software [Database Name] version [number], (accessed date-month-year)
+In a list of references: Thermo-Calc Software [Database Name] version [number], [main Database page URL] (accessed date-month-year)

-Thermo-Calc Software TCFE Steels/Fe-alloys database version 10, or
+Thermo-Calc Software TCFE Steels/Fe-alloys Database version 13, or

 The integration of TC-PRISMA into Thermo-Calc in 2016a has prompted a module-based approach to naming these powerful features that require Thermo-Calc as the core software.